byu-cpe/ecen520_student/rx_download/UART-Receiver_synth.md

 ### .xdc File

 Once you have created your top-level design, create a `.xdc` file that maps the top-level pins of your circuit to the appropriate FPGA pin on this board.
-Make sure all of the top-level ports have a corresponding entry in the .xdc file.s
+Make sure all of the top-level ports have a corresponding entry in the .xdc file.

 ### Synthesize Top-Level Design